bennyhuo/KotlinBlogTranslation/original/How do you traverse a map.md

 <p></p>
 {% endraw %}

-The component1() and component2() functions are another example of the principle of <em>conventions</em> widely used in Kotlin (e.g. operators like + and *, for-loops etc.).
+The component1() and component2() functions are another example of the principle of *conventions* widely used in Kotlin (e.g. operators like + and *, for-loops etc.).
 Anything can be on the right-hand side of a multi-assignment, as long as the required number of component functions can be called on it.
 And, of course, there can be component3() and component4() and so on.
 The same thing works in a for-loop: when you say

 {% raw %}